ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 ### Decide what kind of grants to include
 360Giving is a voluntary initiative and you can decide what information to share in your open grants data, based on what is appropriate to your circumstances.

-While most 360Giving publishers include data about all their grants, there are examples of those who share data about certain programmes but not others, or only grants over a certain value.
-It is common for funders that give grants to individuals and to organisations to only publish data about their grants to organisations.
+While the majority of 360Giving publishers include data about all their grants, there are examples of those who share data about certain programmes, or only grants over a certain value.
+Funders that give grants to individuals and to organisations often decide to only publish data about their grants to organisations.

 If your goal is to publish data about all your grants but you find there are practical or policy issues to address first, work out which grant programmes or records are unaffected by these barriers, and move forward with publishing these.
 The learning from this process can then be applied to other areas of your grantmaking once the issues are resolved.